caffe-studios/Latte/README.md

 This project has multiple folders that have examples of how Wasm works with Emscripten in a couple of different languages (C/C++, Rust).
 You'll need to have [emscripten](https://github.com/emscripten-core/emscripten) installed to run these examples.

+## Some Context

+Early 2019 I set out to explore WebAssembly because I was generally looking for ways to improve performance in web applications.
+This repo is all of my findings and examples.

+## Important Emscripten Build Flags for WASM

+* `-s WASM=1` - Export to WASM
+* `-s SIDE_MODULE=1` - Only generate WASM code, no glue code
+* `-s BINARYEN_ASYNC_COMPILATION` - Compile WASM into async code, favorable in JS

+# Examples

 ## RotatingTriangle

 Built using C & GLFW